-Written by By Cody Begaye Sun Correspondent Friday, 24 January 2020 09:24
+Written by By Cody Begaye Sun Correspondent

-Create flexible extended learning programs

-Offer educator salary increases
+Friday, 08 January 2021 08:29 Develop a capacity of educators, a pipeline of bi-lingual and TESOL-endorsed (Teachers of English to Speakers of Other Languages) teachers, Native language instructors, pre-K teachers and special ed teachers, and professional development in cultural and linguistic education.
+Provide literacy specialists and social services.
+Offer full day pre-K for 4-year-olds.
+Create availability of instructional materials and technology, including wifi on tribal lands.
+Create flexible extended learning programs.
+Offer educator salary increases.
 Make funding formula changes, increasing the index for at-risk, bilingual, special ed, and small district funds.
 Develop a capacity of the Public Education Department to assist districts.
 Develop culturally and linguistically responsive curriculum for institutions of higher education and other centers.

-Evans said the biggest takeaway for the public is this will not be a quick fix, but one that will require focus and cooperation.
+Evans said the biggest takeaway for the public is this will not be a guick fix, but one that will require focus and cooperation.

 "It's not going to be enough to just add some money to the public school budget," Evans said.
-"It's going to take a massive statewide effort."